maxwolf621/SpringNote/SpringWithDatabase/Redis.md

 - Use `Lettuce`, If you need something highly scalable: `Lettuce` is a scalable thread-safe, non-blocking Redis client based on netty and Reactor. `Jedis` is easy to use and supports a vast number of Redis features, however, it is not thread-safe and needs connection pooling to work in a multi-threaded environment.

-##  Querying with Objects through `RedisTemplate`
+##  Querying Data through `RedisTemplate` Methods

-RedisTemplate uses a Java-based serializer for most of its operations.
+`RedisTemplate` uses a Java-based serializer for most of its operations.
 - Any object written or read by the template is `serialized` and `deserialized` through Java

+- The Redis modules provides two extensions to `RedisConnection` and `RedisTemplate`, respectively the `StringRedisConnection` (and its `DefaultStringRedisConnection` implementation) and `StringRedisTemplate` as a convenient one-stop solution for intensive String operations.
+- **In addition to being bound to String keys, the template and the connection use the `StringRedisSerializer` underneath, which means the stored keys and values are human-readable**

 ![圖 1](../images/4d977474d0350aed41916aba72c9ab7a94e16df3c7d5278667a438e9a8279cfc.png)
 - `String` : `opsForValue`